Amy-Oji/telstra-starter-repo/README.md

 ### Note:

 The actuator is microservice was developed by the Telstra team and supplied as a JAR file in this path: telstra-starter-repo/services.
 It can be run with a Java 11 JRE.
-Executing this programme starts a local server on port 8444 which accepts post requests to the endpoint “http://localhost:8444/actuate”.
+Executing this programme starts a local server on port 8444 which accepts post requests to this endpoint: `http://localhost:8444/actuate`.